stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 ### Transform component

-Like `Node3D` / `Node2D` in Godot, each entity in Stride has a [Transform component](xref:Stride.Engine.TransformComponent) which sets its position, rotation, and scale in the world.
+Like `Node3D` / `Node2D` in Godot, each entity in Stride has a [Transform component](xref:Stride.Engine.TransformComponent) that sets its position, rotation, and scale in the world.

 ![Transform component](../stride-for-unity-developers/media/stride-vs-unity-entity-transform-component.png)

 All entities are created with a Transform component by default.

 In Stride, Transform components contain a LocalMatrix and a WorldMatrix that are updated every Update frame.
-If you need to force an update sooner than that you can use `TransformComponent.UpdateLocalMatrix()`, `Transform.UpdateWorldMatrix()`, or `Transform.UpdateLocalFromWorld()` to do so, depending on how you need to update the matrix.
+If you need to force an update sooner, you can use `TransformComponent.UpdateLocalMatrix()`, `Transform.UpdateWorldMatrix()`, or `Transform.UpdateLocalFromWorld()`, depending on how you need to update the matrix.

 #### Local Position/Rotation/Scale